DominikGuzei/flawless.css/README.md

         .grid_span(8); /* footer has full span of 8 cols */
      }

-The good thing about this approach is that **you are not locked** in any rules the framework made up.
-You can go ahead and change the complete layout anytime, you just have to change the few arguments in the `.grid_setup()` call or adjust the size of elements by changing the number of columns an element should span.
+The best part about this is that **you're not locked into** any rules from the framework.
+You can change the complete layout any time!
+Just change a few arguments in `.grid_setup()` or adjust element sizes by changing how many columns they span.

 Cutting Edge Webdesign
 ----
 Maybe you have heard of all the talk about **liquid**, **elastic** and **device responsible** websites. **You know what?
 You can do all this with Flaw{LESS} CSS!**

-Above you already saw a **liquid** layout `(width: 80%)`.
-But you can change your mind anytime!
-If you decide to go flexible just change the `.grid_setup` call to this:
+Above you already saw a **liquid** layout (`width: 80%`).
+But you can change your mind any time.
+If you decide to change to a flexible layout, just change your `.grid_setup` call to this:

 	.grid_setup(90em, 8, 1.5em, 740px, 960px);

-or if you are rigid you can also fix your layout width to 960px and the framework does the rest for you!
+Or, if you prefer a rigid layout, you can easily declare a fixed 960px and the framework does the rest for you:

 	.grid_setup(960px, 8, 1.5em);